 “Teams that have an unvaccinated quarterback will be at a competitive disadvantage this season,” said front office insider Mike Tannenbaum.

-Among the number of players still unvaccinated, there are six starting quarterbacks:
+Among the number of players still unvaccinated, there are seven starting quarterbacks:

 - Carson Wentz